stmilne/icdsHelp/docs/04_Allocations.md

-# Allocations
+# Charge accounts

-To submit batch jobs on any but [vintage](02_RoarHardware.md) hardware, a paid allocation is required.
+To submit batch jobs on any but [vintage](02_RoarHardware.md) hardware, a paid charge account is required.
-Faculty can set up allocations, for one or more groups or projects, with a list of approved users, funded by a given source.
+Faculty can set up charge accounts, for one or more groups or projects, with a list of approved users, funded by a given source.

-Allocations are "pay as you go": the account is charged only when compute jobs run.
+Charge accounts are "pay as you go": the account is charged only when compute jobs run.
 Jobs are priced in "compute units" (CUs).
 One CU equals one core-month on a basic node.